 Thanks for reading to the end!
 Brevity has never been my forte! :)

 Growing up, I always cared more about playing sports than focusing on my schoolwork, which often resulted in my dad saying that he wished I had a "thirst for knowledge."
-As I enter 2023 and reflect on my journey in the well-being space, I am grateful for all of the experiences (good and bad) that have allowed me to have a thirst and a passion like never before.
+As 2023 comes to a close and I reflect on my journey in the well-being space, I am grateful for all of the experiences (good and bad) that have allowed me to have a thirst and a passion like never before.
 I love learning about well-being, finding ways to apply it to my life, and sharing this experience with others.
-I am already enrolled in several new workshops and certification programs that will allow me to continue offering group presentations and developing a new branch of my business focused on individual well-being sessions.
-Stay tuned!
+I am currently enrolled in several new workshops and certification programs that will allow me to continue offering group presentations and facilitated discussions around well-being.

 Inhale through your nose for four counts and exhale out your mouth for eight counts.
 When you feel stressed, come back to your breath.